 Canyonlands Fast Facts

-- Canyonlands National Park covers a total area of 337,598 acres or 528 square miles.
+Canyonlands covers a total area of 337,598 acres or 528 square miles.

-Canyonlands was made a national park on September 12, 1964
+Canyonlands was made a national park on September 12, 1964.

-Random Facts About Canyonlands
+Five Random Facts About Canyonlands

 There is actually a fourth district in Canyonlands, a detached area known as Horseshoe Canyon.
 This area is best known for its impressive Native American rock art.

 Where is Canyonlands National Park?